 The UWB bandwidth is the frequency band bounded by the points that are 10 dB below the highest radiated emission, as based on the complete transmission system including the antenna.
-The upper boundary is designated $f_H$ and the lower boundary is designated $f_L$ .
-The frequency at which the highest radiated emission occurs is designated $f_M$ .
+The upper boundary is designated f_H and the lower boundary is designated f_L .
+The frequency at which the highest radiated emission occurs is designated f_M .

 Center frequency.
-The center frequency, $f_C$ , equals $(f_H + f_L)/2$ .
+The center frequency, f_C , equals $(f_H + f_L)/2$.

 Fractional bandwidth.
-The fractional bandwidth equals $2(f_H - f_L)/ (f_H + f_L)$ .
+The fractional bandwidth equals $2(f_H - f_L)/ (f_H + f_L)$.

-As per section 15.519(b), the UWB bandwidth of a UWB system operating under the provisions of this section must be contained between 3100 MHz and 10600 MHz.
+As per section 15.517(b), the UWB bandwidth of a UWB system operating under the provisions of this section must be contained between 3100 MHz and 10600 MHz

 Facilities and equipment was set up as described in section 4; resolution bandwidth (RBW) of 3 MHz, video bandwidth (VBW) of 3 MHz, peak detector, and the sweep time was set to auto.
-The EUT was located at 3 meter distance from the receive antenna.
+The EUT was located less than 3 meter distance from the receive antenna.
+The receive antenna was elevated from 1 to 4 meters in 1 m steps while maintaining boresight alignment

-Maximum emission amplitude was determined from the measured data for both horizontal and vertical polarization and the higher amplitude of emission of these two polarizations was used to determine the frequency at which the highest radiated emission occurs, $f_M$ .
-Next, the points that are 10dB or more below the highest radiated emission were observed in a search from $f_M$ in both the lower and higher frequency direction in the measured frequency EIRP graph, they are denoted as $f_L$ and $f_H$ , respectively.
-The UWB bandwidth is the difference between $f_L$ and $f_H$ .
+Maximum emission amplitude was determined from the measured data for both horizontal and vertical polarization and the higher amplitude of emission of these two polarizations was used to determine the frequency at which the highest radiated emission occurs, f_M .
+Next, the points that are 10dB or more below the highest radiated emission were observed in a search from f_M in both the lower and higher frequency direction in the measured frequency EIRP graph, they are denoted as f_L and f_H , respectively.
+The UWB bandwidth is the difference between f_L and f_H .